SkygearIO/features/features/323-login-id/type.md

 #### Normalization

-- Change domain part to lower case (Compulsory)
+- Case fold and encode the domain part to punycode (Compulsory)
-- Change local part to lower case (Configurable, default ON)
+- Case sensitive local part (Configurable, default OFF, case fold the value for case insensitive)
+- Perform NFKC to the local part (Compulsory)
 - Remove words after `+` sign in the local part (Configurable, default OFF)
 - Remove all `.` sign in the local part (Configurable, default OFF)